Svish/hyperic-sonicmq-plugin/README.md

 This is also why the plugin only monitors metrics collected from the Sonic domain as I'm not sure how to monitor Java VM metrics and such remotely or how to do so nicely in a Hyperic plugin.

+You should have agents monitoring the actual platforms in addition to this.
+If you don't, you'll be blind in relation to usage of CPU, memory, network and other metrics which can affect your setup quite harshly if not paid attention to ;)

 Usage